 The current A2B scheme is recognised as an excellent achievement with a demonstrable track record of success.
-It has been commended by the QAA and HEFCE and widely used by other institutions as the model of best practice on which they have based similar schemes.
+It has been commended by the QAA and HEFCE and is widely used by other institutions as the model of best practice on which they have based similar schemes.
 It helped create the Realising Opportunities collaborative programme, for example, and in 2013 was shortlisted for the Times Higher Education WP Initiative of the Year.
 It is aimed at applicants from less advantaged backgrounds who are identified by their school and teachers as having the intellectual potential to succeed at Birmingham.
 A2B applicants undergo an intensive programme and receive an entry grade offer which is usually two grades below the standard offer.
 The scheme includes an A2B scholarship that is awarded to A2B students who achieve the standard offer grades for their course.
 This has been increased from £1200 to £1500 in 2016.
-Our data shows that the year we introduced the scholarship to the scheme, retention and completion of the scheme by students showed a step change which has been maintained ever since.
-Students greatly value this highly targeted financial support, and schools also value the additional incentive it provides to encourage students to achieve as academically highly as they can.
+Our data shows that the year we introduced the scholarship to the scheme, retention and completion of the scheme by students showed a steep change which has been maintained ever since.
+Students greatly value this highly targeted financial support, and schools also value the additional incentive it provides to encourage students to achieve their maximum academic potential.

-In 2015, 365 students entered the University via this route (our largest A2B intake to date), representing 6.2% of the overall intake.
+In 2016, 340 students entered the University via this route representing 6.2% of the overall intake.
 We are mindful that over the next few years this cohort may be adversely affected by the A level curriculum reforms and the general turbulence experienced by our local schools which are already seeing a downward trend in GCSE attainment.
-We are therefore committed to continuing to maintain our intake at 6% of overall first year full-time entrants.
-Our annual monitoring of applications in line with our equality duties shows that approximately 75% of A2B applicants were from ethnic backgrounds other than white in 2014/15, 4.7% declared a disability, and 9 disclosed that they had spent time in local authority care or were living independently.
-We are further focusing some of our A2B engagement to increase our proportion of white males from disadvantaged backgrounds, and students who reside in a Polar 3 quintile 1 area.
+We are, therefore, committed to continuing to maintain our intake at 6% of overall first year full-time entrants.
+Every year a significant number of students who participate in the A2B Scheme, despite their predictions and the alternative two grade offer, do not achieve the grades that allow them to join us.
+In 2017, to support A2B student attainment, we are working with an online tutoring company to pilot 10 hours of one to one, online subject tutoring for 100 A2B students.
+We will evaluate this pilot to see if this cohort is more likely to meet the terms of their offer than those who have not participated.
+Our data shows that when we introduced the A2B Scholarship we saw a significant increase in both applications and retention on the A2B programme.
+In 2017, supported by Alumni donations, we are piloting a £1000 A2B award for students who meet the terms of their A2B offer.
+We hope this will provide further incentive to A2B applicants to achieve the grades for entry.
+We are also focussing some of our A2B engagement to increase our proportion of white males from disadvantaged backgrounds, and students who reside in a Polar 3 quintile 1 area.